 - Art worlds.
 Three major parts (or standalone worlds):

-- A world of horizontal non-profit spaces, small galleries, independent publishers, residency programs, and so on.
+- A world of horizontal non-profit spaces, small galleries, independent publishers, residency programs, university galleries and so on.
 I am thinking of these as institutions with between $100,000 and $1 million in total operating expenses.
 They often rely on grants, both state-funded and private, for forms of sustainability.
 These spaces can also be radical and transformative agents that make art accessible to communities.

 This only an aerial sketch, and does not represent hard and fast classifications by any means.
 There is a wide amount of blurring between these categories and many, many sub-categories.